taktile-org/coding-challenge/README.md

 * Correntness of types (if applicable)
 * Speed of implemenation

-Note that with the timebox of at most 2 hours, you most likely won't be able to check all the boxes above.
+Please don't stress if your solution isn't perfect.
+With a timebox of at most 2 hours, you most likely won't be able to check all the boxes above.
+This challenge is intended as an exercise in tradeoffs.